Udo/key-event-widget/README.md

 - Executes custom shell scripts based on key events.
 - Provides a web interface for managing key event handlers.
 - Logs key events and executed scripts.

+## Beware!
+- I made this for a home automation key pad.
+Since this checks and executes shell scripts on key press/release, running this program on a desktop computer is probably a bad idea.
+However, in that use case you can use this thing as an example and modify the file 'keyservice' to execute some Python code when events happen, which should be a lot more performant.
 - The webserver **is unsecured and unauthenticated**—users should take steps to restrict access or opt to run `keyservice` standalone.

 ## Installation